 Don’t over do it, though!
 A property with more than 2,100 square feet, four bedrooms and two baths, could be too expensive for that neighborhood.
 Your project should conform to the neighborhood in square footage, but be different in other ways through your choice of finishes, landscaping and overall curb appeal.

 Larger than average lots in the neighborhood are generally favored.
 Be prepared for a price adjustment if the lot is smaller than average.
 Make the most of what you have.
 Providing privacy for the yard through fencing or landscaping, and making the yard appealing can make a significant difference in your house flip.

 Use your imagination when picking a house to flip.
 Frequently, the most successful projects are the ones that need the most work.
 If the condition is poor, see if there is a similar nearby house for sale that’s in better condition.
 Tour the other house for sale to better visualize what is possible in the house you are looking at.
 Don’t let the poor condition deter you, as long as most of the fixes are cosmetic.

 If you suspect structural issues, however, be very careful.
 Unless you have significant rehab experience, remediation of structural problems can be extremely difficult and costly.

 When evaluating whether to buy a property for house flipping purposes, you need to understand what will make your property more interesting than other similar properties for sale in the neighborhood.
-For the end user, buying a home can be an extremely emotional decision.
+For the end owner, buying a home can be an extremely emotional decision.
 You need to figure out what will make someone fall in love with the property.
 Although high end finishes on the inside are very important, you want to grab the customer at the street, so pay very careful attention to the overall exterior condition and curb appeal of the property.

 If you want to know how to choose a house to flip, there’s no way around it- you have to know how to look at the numbers.
 The financial considerations relevant to your property investment depend on whether you’re renting or flipping a property, and we’ll discuss both scenarios here.